camall3n/grl/README.md

 python -m grl.run --spec example_7
 ```

 For this example, there is a discrepancy between MC* and TD.
-To run it with a previously defined memory function from the spec:
+To run it with a previously defined memory function:
 ```bash
 python -m grl.run --spec example_7 --use_memory 5
 ```